modernserf/fifty-points/README.md

 # "fifty points at random"

 ## TODO
-- spooky 3D move
-- walk through source code
 - more on "who is the artist" & auteur theory
-- more on algorithm + randomness as creativity
+- more on games, algorithm + randomness as creativity
 - audience participation version

 "fifty points at random"
 ========================